Mid Tyrone (UK Parliament constituency)

 Mid Tyrone was a UK parliamentary constituency in Ireland.
-It returned one Member of Parliament (MP) to the British House of Commons 1885–1918.
+It returned one Member of Parliament (MP) to the British House of Commons from 1885 to 1918.

 Before the 1885 general election the area was part of the Tyrone constituency.
 From the dissolution of Parliament in 1918 Mid Tyrone was divided between the new North-East Tyrone and North-West Tyrone constituencies.

 Boundaries

 This constituency comprised the central part of County Tyrone, consisting of the barony of East Omagh and that part of the barony of Strabane Upper not contained within the constituency of North Tyrone.